Călușari: Military elements

 In their dance, the Călușari carried clubs and a sword, as well as a flag and a wooden horsehead.
 They swore on the group's flag to treat each other as brothers, to respect the customs of the Călușari and to remain chaste for the next nine days.
 Upon their return home, their flag was fixed into the ground, with one member climbing it and crying out "war, dear ones, war!".

 Similar dances

 Other male group dances originating from ritual dances are found along the Carpathians and in Transylvania.
 The Carpathian variants such as Trilișești and Țânțăroiul from Moldavia and Bărbătescul and De sărit from Maramureș include only the most basic features whereas the De bâtă, Haidău, and Fecioreasca of Transylvania are very close to the Călușari with the addition of more complex later developments.

+The dance is usually grouped together with the Bulgarian and Macedonian rusalii.
+Similarly, they consist of a group of men who observe ritual silence.
+They form during Green Week and the days between Christmas and Epiphany, going around villages, performing ritual music and dances for curing diseases.
+Their hats are decorated with artemisia and other herbs, and they bear swords, which they use in the rituals.

 The English Morris dance is also similar in choreography, the meaning of the ritualistic sword dance, and the costumes.
 It could simply be a common European folk dance, hence its connections with common folk beliefs such as fairies.